billthefarmer/diary/README.md

 ## Events
-You may add events to the calendar by adding lines to an entry which begin with an `@` character followed by a time and a title, like
+You may add events to the calendar by adding lines to an entry which begin with an `@` character followed by a time and a title, like this:
-this:

-    @ 10:30 Dentist
+`@ 10:30 Dentist`.
 This will dispatch the event to the device calendar.
 The blank space between the `@` and the time is optional.

 ## Settings
 * **Use custom calendar** - Use custom calendar that shows diary